By Carole Hemingway | Submitted Photo

 Carole Hemingway is an internationally regarded author, speaker, astrologer, and historical researcher.
-She lives along the coast of Maine, where she is currently writing three books on Gettysburg.
-The first volume is expected to be released in November 2018.
+She has been living along the coast of Maine for the past 23 years, where she is currently writing three books on Gettysburg.
+The first volume is expected to be out in Spring 2018.